2020 cars and CO2

 If you have wondered why the switch to electric vehicles - initiated by General Motors EV1 in 1996 - takes so much time, it just isn't that important for the world considering the other more polluting areas of life-supporting activities.
 This doesn't mean it isn't an important issue - it is!

 To drive for fun or to drive as a means of transport, are different things.
 While sports and super cars are seen as the top polluters, they might be not.
 It depends more on how much you drive, than what you drive.
-Therefore it is no wonder if the V8- and V12-engined Ferraris pollute less than for example these smaller-engined cars that are in use for too much time every day because of for example not so good decisions involving home and work place etc. The joys of life must remain and for many driving fun is one of them.
+Therefore it is no wonder if the V8- and V12-engined Ferraris pollute less than for example these smaller-engined cars that are in use for too much time every day because of, for example, not so good decisions involving work and home location etc. The joys of life must remain and for many driving fun is one of them.
 After all, the meaning of life is to feel yourself well (with a clause that others don't suffer because of you having fun)!

 What can we do?